 Last but not least, cloud-based platforms can be deployed fast.
-Hence, providers can set off with patient engagement without delays, which is critical amidst the pandemic.
+Hence, providers can set off with patient engagement strategies of choice without delays, which is critical amidst the pandemic.
 The most important task at this point is to enable smooth integration with providers’ systems to allow patients to view and manage their health data.

 With the foundation established, providers can proceed with stabilization, which consists in evaluating the engagement process and fine-tuning the offer to improve targeting and speed up user onboarding.
 The third and fourth strategic steps are focused on optimizing the existent processes and drafting the plan for steady improvement through insightful analytics.

 Evidently, deploying a successful engagement platform is not a one-time effort but a continuous process.
 What’s more, it should be flexible enough to adapt to meaningful changes in users’ behavior on the go.